 and take it from there.
 This is the preferred installation method.
 (Occasionally, the ELPA version might lag slightly behind the latest version available here.)

-The current "stable" release of the Undo-Tree package is version 0.6.6 (released August 2013).
+The current "stable" release of the undo-tree package is version 0.8.1 (released February 2021).
 It's relatively stable, though bug fixes and new features are added occasionally.
 (A few older versions are also available below, but are no longer supported.)

-If you want to live on the bleeding edge, the latest "development" version of the Undo-Tree package is hosted in a git repository.
+If you want to live on the bleeding edge, the latest "development" version of the undo-tree package is hosted in a gitlab repository.

 file to a directory in your Emacs load-path